batako/react-native-skia-sprite-animator/README.md

 - `useSpriteEditor`: React hook that manages frames, selection, clipboard, undo/redo history, and template-based export/import.
 It’s UI-agnostic—wire it into your own panels, gestures, or devtools.
 - `SpriteEditUtils`: Geometry helpers (`snapToGrid`, `normalizeRect`, `pointInFrame`, `mergeFrames`) for snap-lines, hit-tests, and bounding boxes.
-- `SpriteTemplate` + `DefaultSpriteTemplate`: Serialize editor state to the same JSON shape expected by `spriteStorage`, or provide your own template for custom pipelines.
+- `DefaultSpriteTemplate`: Serialize editor state to the same JSON shape expected by `spriteStorage`.

 See [docs/editor_api.md](docs/editor_api.md) for usage examples and option tables.